jpgdev/JPEngine/JPEngine/Analysis/Ideas.md

 #### Sprite manager

+- <b>This may be replaced by a SpriteSystem handling the Drawable components with the ECS.</b>
 - Create a Layer system?
 	- Using the multiple sprites batches or a Z-index
   	- Handle the Z index depending of the Height, Y-position